ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Place.rst

         visibility: Place.PrivateVisibility
     }

-Then invoke the `save() </sdk/apps/qml/QtLocation/Place#save-method>`__
+Then invoke the :ref:`save() <sdk_qtlocation_place#save-method>` method:
-method:

 .. code:: qml

         myPlace.save();

-The `status </sdk/apps/qml/QtLocation/Place#status-prop>`__ property will change to Place.Saving and then to Place.Ready if the save was successful or to Place.Error if an error occurs.
+The :ref:`status <sdk_qtlocation_place#status-prop>` property will change
+to Place.Saving and then to Place.Ready if the save was successful or to Place.Error if an error occurs.

-If the `placeId </sdk/apps/qml/QtLocation/Place#placeId-prop>`__ property is set, the backend will update an existing place otherwise it will create a new place.
-On success the
-`placeId </sdk/apps/qml/QtLocation/Place#placeId-prop>`__ property will be updated with the identifier of the newly saved place.
+If the :ref:`placeId <sdk_qtlocation_place#placeId-prop>` property is set, the backend will update an existing place otherwise it will create a new place.
+On success the :ref:`placeId <sdk_qtlocation_place#placeId-prop>` property will be updated with the identifier of the newly saved place.

 Caveats
 ^^^^^^^